MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 ## Sync configuration requirments

-Not all appointments, tasks, or contacts created or updated in Dynamics 365 with Exchange will automatically sync to Exchange with Dynamics 365.
-Specific conditions need to be met or actions need to be taken for synchronization to take place.

-To synchronize appointments, contacts, or tasks with an Exchange mailbox, the corresponding mailbox record in Dynamics 365 has to meet these requirements:
+Not all appointments, tasks, or contacts created or updated in Dynamics 365 with Exchange is going to automatically sync with Exchange and Dynamics 365.
+Specific conditions need to be met for synchronization to take place.
+The corresponding mailbox record in Dynamics 365 need to meet these requirements:

-- A user mailbox that is approved.
+- The user mailbox that is approved.
 Note, queue mailboxes do not support appointment, contact, or task sync.

 - Enabled for appointment, contacts, and tasks sync.